Common river galaxias: Distribution

-Galaxias vulgaris are found in rivers and streams throughout the Canterbury South Island (with the exception of Banks Peninsula and in eastern Otago.
+Galaxias vulgaris are found in rivers and streams throughout the Canterbury Region in the South Island (with the exception of Banks Peninsula and in eastern Otago.)
 The distribution ranges from low to high elevations in the shallow waters of rivers and streams.
 It is no longer found in many of the main river systems due to predation from introduced trout species Oncorhynchus mykiss (rainbow trout), and Salmo trutta (brown trout).

 Habitat preferences

 Preferred habitat of Galaxias vulgaris is fast flowing sections of stream which are well aerated and with open tussock grassland.
 Here, they inhabit the areas between and under rocks during the day and venture out into the more open areas of water to feed in the evening and night as Galaxias vulgaris generalized is solitary, nocturnal and largely cryptic invertebrate predator.
 Due to introduced trout, they are often excluded from the main base of rivers, or smaller over crowded rivers, but they can be found in side braids and tributaries.

 As Galaxais vulgaris is a non-migratory fish, populations are confined to the river systems in which they are born.
 As they do not enter marine environments they become isolated from populations in other water systems.
 Often, the only interaction between populations in different rivers is during heavy flooding events.